What would you charge to manage my rental property?

 Yes!
 When you move in, we will send an activation email to whatever email address you put on your application.
 This will allow you to access your tenant portal, where you can see your balance, make payments and even submit maintenance requests!
 From then on out, you can go to the top of any of our websites and click "Pay Rent."

 You can submit any non-emergency maintenance requests through your resident portal, or by emailing firstname.lastname@example.org.

 For issues of fire or safety, please call 9-1-1.
 Otherwise, call 360-594-1582.
-If it is after hours, be sure to leave a voicemail if you didn't receive an immediate response!
+If it is after hours, be sure to leave a voicemail and send a text message to the same number if you didn't receive an immediate response!

 If this is a widespread power issue, you'll need to contact Puget Sound Energy and report the issue to them.
 If this issue is only affecting your unit, give us a call and we'll see what we can do!